-- Howard Center staff will not use derogatory language in any written or verbal communications. - Howard Center employees will not engage in physical contact with clients that is not professionally justifiable and that causes harm, including psychological harm. - Howard Center employees will obtain appropriate informed consent to therapy or related procedures, except in instances in which capacity to consent is in question. - Howard Center staff will explain services provided and any results of such services in a language that is understandable to the recipient of those services. - Howard Center employees will take steps to set appropriate boundaries when it is not feasible or reasonable to avoid social or other nonprofessional contact with clients, students, supervisees, or research participants.
+- Howard Center employees will not use derogatory language in any written or verbal communications. - Howard Center employees should not engage in physical contact with clients that is not therapeutically necessary, and trauma informed. - Howard Center employees will obtain appropriate informed consent to therapy or related procedures, except in instances in which capacity to consent is in question. - Howard Center employees will explain services provided and any results of such services in a language that is understandable to the recipient of those services. - Howard Center employees will take steps to set appropriate boundaries when it is not feasible or reasonable to avoid social or other nonprofessional contact with clients, students, supervisees, or research participants.
 Whenever feasible, Howard Center employees will refrain from treating clients where a pre-existing relationship could cause harm or a prior sexual relationship existed. - Howard Center employees will make reasonable efforts to plan for care in the event that psychological services are interrupted by factors such as illness, death, or scheduling availability. - Howard Center employees will not abandon patients or clients.
-Howard Center employees will appropriately terminate a professional relationship when it becomes reasonably clear that the patient or client no longer needs services or is not benefitting from the services.
+Howard Center employees will appropriately terminate a professional relationship when it becomes reasonably clear that the patient or client no longer needs services or is not benefiting from the services.

-- Howard Center employees will not engage in, condone, or facilitate unfair discrimination based on age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, language, or socioeconomic status. - Howard Center employees will discuss limitations on confidentiality, including limitations that are applicable in group, marital, and family therapy, or in organizational consulting. - Howard Center employees have a primary obligation to take precautions to respect the confidentiality rights of those with whom they work or consult, recognizing that confidentiality may be established by law, institutional rules, or professional relationships. - Howard Center staff are required to report abuse of children and vulnerable adults and threats of harm to self, others, or the general public. - As early as possible, Howard Center employees and the patient, client, or other appropriate recipient of services will reach an agreement specifying the financial and billing arrangements.
-Howard Center employees will not barter or accept goods or services in return for services provided.
-Howard Center employees will not misrepresent the agency's fees.
-Howard Center will not engage in fee splitting. - Howard Center employees will perform evaluations, diagnostic services, or interventions only within the context of a defined professional relationship. - Howard Center staff do not accept any gifts or gratuity, including expenses paid on behalf of an employee, with a value of more than \$25.00.
+- Howard Center employees will not engage in, condone, or facilitate unfair discrimination based on age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, language, or socioeconomic status. - Howard Center employees will discuss with clients as early as possible, the nature of anticipated services, fees, employee qualifications, and confidentiality. - Howard Center employees are required to report suspected abuse of children and vulnerable adults and threats of harm to self, others, or the general public. - As early as is feasible in a professional relationship, Howard Center employees and the client, or other appropriate recipient of services, will reach an agreement specifying the billing arrangements.
+Howard Center employees and the client/guardian will complete a Payment Agreement Form and discuss any limitations to services that may occur because of financing/insurance coverage. - Howard Center employees will perform evaluations, diagnostic services, or interventions only within the context of a defined professional relationship. - Howard Center employees will refrain from accepting, beyond nominal acknowledgments, gifts, personal payments, goods, services, or other non-monetary remuneration from clients.

-A complete version of the Howard Center Code of Ethics, including the above summary as well as other topics, can be found on our website at www.howardcenter.org.
+A complete version of the Howard Center Code of Ethics, including the above summary, as well as other topics, can be found on our website at www.howardcenter.org.